tailorvj/CreateSlidesFromDriveFolder/README.md

 A Google Slides Editor Add-on that reads all images in a Google Drive folder and creates a slide for each image in the current presentation

+## Updates

+### Version 0.0.2

+- Sidebar updated with status and with each image
+- Image slides are created one at a time
+- Script picks up both PNG and JPG files
+- Sidebar styling improved a bit (Using Google Workspace standard CSS)

+### Version 0.0.1

+- Editor add-on
+- Sidebar menu item
+- Type Drive folder id and submit
+- Logging to Script console
+- Creates image slides from PNGs

 ### Develop

 Clone this repo.
 This goes without saying, right?!